PUBH 1009 Professional Pathways in Health Science (WSTC)

 Coordinator Charlise Bennett Opens in new window

-Description This unit introduces students to professional issues, history and the philosophy in health sciences: health promotion, health service management and therapeutic recreation.
+Description This subject introduces students to professional issues, history and the philosophy in health sciences: health promotion, health service management and therapeutic recreation.
 Theories and key concepts of health promotion, health service management and therapeutic recreation are introduced.
 Students will be introduced to an understanding of human development and the health science processes.
 Students will examine how human growth and development influences development of socio-economic, cultural, gender, environmental, health science issues.
 Students will begin an electronic portfolio to help them take more control over their education and assist students to make connections with their learning experiences while building critical and reflective skills.

 School Health Sciences